littensy/charm/README.md

 **Charm** is a state management library that aims to bring [reactive signals](https://preactjs.com/blog/signal-boosting/) from libraries like Preact and Solid to Roblox.
 It's built on the [alien-signals](https://github.com/stackblitz/alien-signals) signal algorithm, expanding upon it further to handle a wide range of use cases, from rendering user interfaces to handling server game logic.

-**Charm has a few core principles:**
+**Charm works under a few core principles.**

 - Manage state with reactive signals: state containers that hold a value
 - React to state updates: reading a signal automatically subscribes to it
-- Combine multiple signals: derive a new value from existing state that stays up-to-date
+- Combine multiple signals: derive new values from existing state that stay up-to-date
 - Fine-grained reactivity: make targeted updates in response to specific changes in the state
 - Use immutable data: values are compared directly (`==`) to optimize change detection